Demographics of Texas

-Texas is the second-most populous U.S. state, with a 2020 U.S. census resident population of 29,145,505, and apportioned population of 29,183,290.
+According to the U.S. Census Bureau, as of 2023, Texas was the second largest state in population after California, with a population of 30,503,301, an increase of more than 1.3 million people, or 4.7%, since the 29,145,505 of the 2020 census.
+Its apportioned population in 2020 was 29,183,290.
 Since the beginning of the 21st century, the state of Texas has experienced strong population growth.
 Texas has many major cities and metropolitan areas, along with many towns and rural areas.
-Much of the population is concentrated in the major cities of Dallas–Fort Worth, Austin, San Antonio, Houston, and El Paso and their corresponding metropolitan areas.
+Much of the population is concentrated in the major cities of Dallas–Fort Worth, Austin, San Antonio, Houston, McAllen, Brownsville, El Paso, and their corresponding metropolitan areas.
 The first four aforementioned main urban centers are also referred to as the Texas Triangle megaregion.

 Population

 Texas is the second-largest U.S. state in population, after California.
 The state is also the most populous state in the South Central United States, and the most populous state in the South.
 Texas' population growth between 2000 and 2010 represents the highest population increase, by number of people, for any U.S. state during this time period.

 At the 2020 United States census it was reported that Texas had a resident population of 29,145,505, a 15.9% increase since the 2010 U.S. census.
 Its apportioned population in 2020 was 29,183,290.
 At the 2010 census, Texas had a population of 25.1 million—an increase of 4.3 million since the year 2000, involving an increase in population in all three subcategories of population growth: natural increase (births minus deaths), net immigration, and net migration.
 Texas added almost 4 million people between the 2010 and 2020 census'.

 Increasing by 470,708 people since July 2021, Texas was the largest-gaining state in the nation, reaching a total population of 30,029,572.
 By crossing the 30-million-population threshold, Texas joins California as the only states with a resident population above 30 million as of 2023.
 Growth in Texas was fueled by gains from all three components: net domestic migration (230,961), net international migration (118,614), and natural increase (118,159).

 As of 2012, the state had an estimated 4.1 million foreign-born residents, constituting approximately 15% of the state population at the time.
 An estimated 1.7 million people were undocumented immigrants in 2014.
 The undocumented population of Texas decreased to an estimated 1,597,000 at the 2016 American Community Survey.
 Of the undocumented immigrant population, 960,000 have resided in Texas from less than 5 up to 14 years.
 An estimated 637,000 lived in Texas from 15 to 19 and 20 years or more.
 The undocumented immigrant population rebounded to 1,730,000 in 2018.

 The center of population of Texas is located at 30.905244°N 97.365594°W in Bell County, in the town of Holland.